LumbaJack/Funko_Pop_Watcher/README.rst

-Funko-Pop-Watch
+Funko-Pop-Watch - An Amazing Project
 ==============
 .. contents:: :depth: 1

 Description
 ----------

- **NOTE: will only work on fixes as I have time.
+ **NOTE: Will only work on fixes as I have time.
 This is just a small script to get a Pop I need.** This is a script to scrape funko pop websites to check for item availability.
-It sends notification via the app "Telegram".
+It sends a notification via the app "Telegram".

 Running the utility from command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~